What is a short ETF and how can you go short on ETFs?

 With us, you can short-sell standard ETFs by using CFDs, which are leveraged derivatives.
 You’ll short an ETF when you believe the price movement of the market it’s tracking will fall.
 You’ll profit if the market works in your favour and make a loss if it turns against you.

 Leverage enables you to trade ETFs at a fraction of the full value of the underlying assets.
-Note that while leverage amplifies your profits when the market moves in your favour, it will magnify your losses.
+Note that while leverage amplifies your profits when the market moves in your favour, it will magnify your losses if the market turns against you.
 Carefully manage your risk and ensure you trade within your financial means.

-2. Trading or investing in a short or inverse ETF
+2. Trading or buying a short or inverse ETF

-Inverse or short ETFs are risky and may not be the best strategy to hold in the long term.
+However, inverse or short ETFs are also risky without leverage, and may not be the best strategy to hold long term.
 This is because inverse ETFs track the daily performance of financial securities and investing in these with a long-term view is likely not to yield similar results as in the short term.2

 Why would you short an ETF?